Many faculty, staff, and students are taking advantage of the benefits of the Oregon State University Box Service

 Once you are connected, you can use normal FTP commands like ls, get, put, etc.

-One interesting application of lsftp with Box is using it to mirror a local directory similar to what Box Sync does, albeit in a more manual way.
-The best way to explain this is by example so here is a sample script that mirrors a local /u/username/MyProject directory to Box into a folder of the same name (MyProject):
+One interesting application of lftp with Box is using it to mirror a local directory similar to what Box Sync does, albeit in a more manual way.
+This is best explained by example, so here is a sample script that mirrors a local ~/Documents/MyProject directory to Box into a folder of the same name (MyProject):

 set ftp:ssl-force true; \

 set ftp:ssl-protect-data true; \

 mirror --reverse --delete --no-perms --verbose "~/Documents/MyProject" MyProject; '